Search

 At CDU, you'll benefit from a unique focus on Indigenous leadership and the issues and opportunities facing Northern Australia and South-East Asia.

-You'll also have the flexibility to study online, on campus or a mix of both, part time or full time.
+You'll also have the flexibility to study online, on campus or a mix of both, part-time or full-time.
 With 24/7 access to learning materials and online collaboration tools, you can study when it suits you.

-Choose from nine majors:
+Choose from six majors:

-Society and Culture: Learn how philosophy, sociology and Indigenous knowledge traditions influence the way we think about the world and make decisions.
+Society and Digital Culture: Learn how philosophy, sociology and Indigenous knowledge traditions influence the way we think about the world and make decisions.
 You'll explore the social issues facing Northern Australia and Southeast Asia and the cultural drivers that impact change.

-Indigenous Governance and Policy: Develop the knowledge and skills to develop meaningful policy and implement change for Australia's Indigenous peoples.
-You'll learn about the sociological, economic, historical and cultural drivers that impact Australia's Indigenous policy making and governance.
+Australian Indigenous Knowledges: Gain the skills and knowledge to work with Indigenous cultures and communities in a culturally-competent way.
+This major focuses on developing the knowledge and skills for meaningful policy-making and implementing change for Australia's Indigenous peoples.
+You'll learn about the sociological, economic, historical and cultural drivers that impact Australia's Indigenous policy-making and governance.

 Disciplines